 The System Administration and Institutions must maintain a documented inventory of institutionally-owned physical assets associated with information processing.
-Information and information resources must also be identified, classified, documented, and have documented owners.
+Information and information resource assets must be identified, classified, documented, prioritized according to criticality, have documented owners, have documented custodians, and be managed through the system development life cycle.
 Policies and procedures must be developed to ensure the security of information resource assets against unauthorized or accidental modification, destruction, or disclosure.
 These controls are to ensure the confidentiality, integrity, and availability of information and other assigned information resources.